dillonforrest/startup/_posts/2015-05-18-how-i-focus-and-stay-productive.md

 The main way I stayed accountable was by talking with my girlfriend.
 I told her literally everything that ran through my brain.
 I was a solo founder who wanted to stay solo, but having somebody else to talk to was always helpful for me still.

-I also used <a href="https://idonethis.com/" target="_blank">iDoneThis</a> to keep track of my tasks. iDoneThis has a handy feature where they email you to show you your accomplishments from a few weeks or even a few months ago.
+I also used <a href="https://idonethis.com/" target="_blank">iDoneThis</a> to keep track of my accomplishments iDoneThis has a handy feature where they email you to show you your accomplishments from a few weeks or even a few months ago.
 Oftentimes I felt I wasn't accomplishing much, but my iDoneThis emails would show me how far I'd come in a short amount of time.
 This is good not just to track my productivity but also to boost my morale.

 The last way I stayed accountable was with my blog.
 I have an audience which would be considered tiny and insignificant to most publishers, but to me is substantial and motivating.
 Enforcing a cadence of three posts per week meant I was always queueing post ideas and analyzing my journey.
 The constant queueing and analyzing encouraged me to be more and more productive to feed higher quality content into my blog.